-Careers within DHS can be challenging, exciting, and rewarding for those who find job satisfaction through making a positive impact on the lives of other citizens.
+Careers within DHS can be challenging, exciting, and rewarding for those who find job satisfaction by making a positive impact on the lives of other citizens.
 No matter what specific job you held as a military member, odds are you’ll be able to find something similar with the DHS.
 So let’s explore a few of your options!

 What exactly is Homeland Security?